s2robertson/freelance-platform/README.md

 - Front-End Technologies:

   - React
-  - TailwindCSS: enehance the visual appearance and layout of the application
+  - TailwindCSS: enhance the visual appearance and layout of the application

 - Database: